Mathematical semantics of intuitionistic logic

-We recall that a {\it sheaf} (of sets) on a topological space $B$ is a map $\F\:E\to B$ over an open subset $U\subset B$ is a continuous map $s\:U\to E$ such that $\F s=\id_U$.
+A {\it section} of a sheaf or more generally of a continuous map $f\:E\to B$ over an open subset $U\subset B$ is a continuous map $s\:U\to E$ such that $fs=\id_U$.
 Clearly, every section is a homeomorphism onto its image.
 A section $s\:U\to E$ is said to {\it extend} a section $t\:V\to E$ if $V\subset U$ and $t=s|_V$.
 If $\F\:E\to B$ is a sheaf, it is easy to see that a base of topology on $E$ is given by the images of all sections of $\F$ (over all open subsets of $B$).

 A {\it morphism} $\F\to\F'$ between sheaves $\F\:E\to B$ and $\F'\:E'\to B$ is a continuous map $f\:E\to E'$ such that $\F'f=\F$.
 Clearly, such a map is itself a local homeomorphism.
 A {\it constant} sheaf is the projection $B\x\Xi\to B$, where $\Xi$ is a discrete space.
 A sheaf is {\it locally constant} if it is a covering map, that is, its restriction over a sufficiently small neighborhood of every point of $B$ is isomorphic to a constant sheaf.